-UPDATE 10th April 2015: Please note that the 200bt (100bt kids) government tax or 40bt/20bt (Thai Nationals) for visiting Koh Rang is now in place.
+UPDATE 10th April 2015: Please note that the 200bt (100bt kids) government tax or 40bt/20bt (Thai Nationals) for snorkeling or 400bt per adult (200bt kids) for diving is now in place at Koh Rang.
 Collection is either in Bang Bao before you leave or on site by the rangers in an inflatable dinghy.
 This fee is not included in our guide to the snorkeling prices.

 Whilst the capital has been the center of political unrest, closer to home, local business owners have been venting their fury at the new boss of Koh Chang National Park, Veera Khunchaiyarak.

 As Mu Koh Chang is National Park, it is strictly speaking liable to a 200bt fee for its entry, in exactly the same vein as other National Parks throughout the country.
 Visitors to Koh Samet, for example, pay as they arrive on the island.
 On taking up the his new role a month ago, Veera’s first major initiative was to re-introduce this park fee, but opt to enforce it only for visiting Koh Rang and its surrounding islands, with December 1st set as the start date.
 Koh Rang is the main attraction of the marine park for divers and snorkelers alike and if you take a boat trip, you will end up there at some point.

 Collection of fee fails at Koh Rang